learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 ## Overview

 * About
-* Primative Data Types
+* Primitive Data Types
-  1. Numbers
+  1. Number
-  2. Strings
+  2. String
-  3. Booleans
+  3. Boolean
   4. undefined
-  5. null
+  5. Null
-  6. Symbols
+  6. Symbol
 * Objects
 * Errors in Brief

 ## About

-There are two types of data in JavaScript: 1) primatives and 2) objects.
+There are two types of data in JavaScript: 1) primitives and 2) objects.

-All types except objects define immutable values (values, which are incapable of being changed).
+All types except objects define immutable values (values which are incapable of being changed).
 For example, Strings are immutable.
+This means that once a string is created, it is not possible to modify it.
+However, it is still possible to create another string based on an operation on the original string.
 We refer to values of these types as "primitive values".

-## Primative Data Types
+## Primitive Data Types

 JavaScript has a six primitive data types: